MinhPhanCoder/AutoHub/nginx_ssl_install/readme.md

 - Root/sudo privileges
 - Internet connection
 - Domain name with DNS A records pointing to your server
+  - A record for yourdomain.com
+  - A record for www.yourdomain.com
 - One of the supported Linux distributions
 - Port 80 and 443 open in firewall